Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface/README.md

 # Yet another PC to Game Boy Printer interface

 This project is designed to make sending data to the Game Boy Printer as simple as possible.
-The Arduino handles everything — checksums, timing, errors, and formatting — so you only need to send two very simple types of packets over the serial to print.
-An example code is provided, but any programming language can be used to control the Arduino.
+The Arduino handles everything at low level — checksums, timing, errors, and formatting — so you only have to send two very simple types of packets over the serial to print.
+An example code is provided, but any high level programming language can be used to control the Arduino.

 ## Printing Procedure (yes it is that simple)